wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/Home.md

 Weight: 1000
 -->

-#Bing Speech API Overview
+#Bing Speech Recognition API Overview

-Welcome to Bing Speech API.
+Welcome to Bing Speech Recognition API.
 This API is a cloud-based API that provides advanced algorithms to process spoken language.
 With this API, developers can add speech driven actions to their applications including real-time interaction with the user.

 Microsoft's cross-platform REST API enables speech capabilities on all internet-connected devices.
 Every major platform including Android, iOS, Windows, and 3rd party IoT devices are supported.
 Our REST API offers industry-leading speech-to-text, text-to-speech, and language understanding capabilities delivered through the cloud.